galaxyproject/galaxy-hub/src/news/2019-01-galaxy-update/index.md

 Training nomination has been extended to **15th January**.
 Topics are being compiled into a uniform list by the GCC2019 Organizing Committee, and topics will be voted on by the Galaxy Community.

-Please give some thought to what topics you would like to see offered, or that you would like to offer, and start voting on January, 15th.
+Please give some thought to what topics you would like to see offered, or that you would like to offer.

 ## GalaxyAdmins needs your topic suggestions